 4. If phonological awareness deficit is what makes reading difficult then how is it that dyslexic students can read fluently in Malay and Romanized Mandarin?
-How is it that they can spell well in both these languages.
+How is it that they can spell well in both these languages?

 As I have said many times, many dyslexic students can read fluently in Malay.
 They can read as well as any other child.
 Why is this so?
 Plainly stated it is because all words in Malay are phonologically consistent.
 (Except for the letter ‘e’ as pointed out in my earlier articles)

-My dyslexic students who read in HanYu Pin Yin (Romanized Mandarin) can read fluently in this language.
+My dyslexic students who read in Hanyu Pin Yin (Romanized Mandarin) can read fluently in this language.
 The question posed is why?
 The letters used in both Malay and Romanized Mandarin are the same 26 letters used in English.

 I do hope that some experts out there can please help me with this question - Is phonological awareness deficit the problem with dyslexic students having a problem reading in English?
 If so what about all the research reports by the various researchers which say that dyslexics can read fluently in orthographically consistent languages.

 Talking about dyslexics having a phonological awareness deficit and trying to figure out a solution is like pouring petrol into a diesel engine and asking why the engine is not working.
 The problem is not the engine, it is the fuel.
-A dyslexic child needs to be taught in a different way - in a way acceptable to him/her.
-It has nothing to do with having phonological awareness deficit.
+A dyslexic child needs to be taught in a different way - in a manner acceptable to him/her.
+It has nothing to do with having a phonological awareness deficit.